Financial Aid & scholarships

 Loans

-Atlantis University participates in the federal student loan program, which allows students and their parents to borrow money to meet their educational costs.
+Atlantis University participates in the Federal Student Loan Program, which allows students and their parents to borrow funds to meet educational expenses.
+These loans must be repaid with interest.
+Federal student loans typically have low-interest rates and flexible repayment terms.

 Subsidized Direct Loan